Table of Contents

 If you ever feel like you're letting others down or disappointing others, I want you to refer to this list and give yourself some perspective.

-Fear of Disappointing Others - 3 Critical Reminders
+Fear of Disappointing Others - 3 Critical Ideas / Reminders

 1. It Only Takes One Person to Disappoint